 Michael Collins was created by Dwayne McDuffie, Gregory Wright, and Jackson Butch Guice in 1990, while the preexisting Deathlok persona and design were created by Rich Buckler and Doug Moench in 1974.

-Micheal Collins is perhaps the best known Deathlock and starred in the 1990's ongoing Deathlock series.
-He first appeared in Deathlok issue 1 of the Deathlok mini-series (1990) before he got his own ongoing series.
+Michael Collins is perhaps the best known Deathlok and starred in the 1990's ongoing Deathlok series.
+He first appeared in issue 1 of the Deathlok mini-series (1990) before he got his own ongoing series.

 Major Story Arcs

 A Living Nightmare

 Roxxon's new Deathlok prototype was dispatched to Estrella to put down guerilla forces preventing Roxxon's construction of a new dam.
 He slaughtered many, but when ordered to kill a young girl, Michael's pacifistic personality asserted itself over the Deathlok programming.

 Ryker, worried about this unexpected development, brought Deathlok back to Cybertek for study.
 While his body was in stasis, Michael managed to interface his active consciousness with the Deathlok programming and take it over.
 When Ryker's scientists prepared to wipe Michael's brain patterns away from Deathlok, Collins broke free and escaped the compound.

 Michael tried to return home, but terrified his wife and child.
 He considered suicide, but decided to impart one last lesson to his son.
 By hacking into his son's computer game, he told his son that doing the right thing was often hard, and realized that this could give his life meaning as well.
 Michael resolved to keep living, and be a hero through hard times.